mieweb/wikiGDrive/test/md/intro-to-the-system.md

 ### E-Chart

 Searching for a patient's chart still begins at the E-Chart tab.
-The overall look and feel of the patient search matches the new {system-name } SYSTEM {/system-name} styling, including the tabs.
+The overall look and feel of the patient search matches the new {{< system-name >}} SYSTEM {{< /system-name >}} styling, including the tabs.
 The E-Chart defaults to the Patient Summary page.
 The Patient Summary displays data in portlets much like the Quick View.

 E-chart navigation includes a number of toolbars, including: